 Support Vector Machines Feature Selection

-A machine learning technique know as Support Vector Machines (SVM) was used to identify the most salient demographic variables that correlate with the location of dollar van origins and destinations.
+A machine learning technique known as Support Vector Machines (SVM) was used to identify the most salient demographic variables that correlate with the location of dollar van origins and destinations.
 In multidimensional space, SVM creates a boundary between data points.
 If a data point falls on the wrong side a boundary, a loss is imposed proportional to the distance between that miscategorized point and the boundary.
 Minimizing this loss yields an optimal boundary line.
 Here, our boundary line delimits a tract containing a dollar van from a tract without a dollar van and our data points are all our demographic data.
 The minimization process yields what data points contribute most to this boundary.
 These data points can be taken to be the defining characteristics, amongst the variables considered, of the neighborhoods that support dollar vans.

 Table 1: Most Salient Features of dollar van origins